sakksoftware/hse-mcmaster-prodution/README.md

 ```

 This probably means one of the scss or coffeescript files failed to compile.
 Check out and try running it locally again.

+## Known Issues

+`app/styles/components/search/guide_question.scss compiled, but not written.
+Check your stylesheets.joinTo config.`

+This warning will appear during compile time.
+We still don't know how to get rid of those.
+If you do, please do!